leenasmushrooms/web/src/pages/index.md

 templateKey: index-page
 title: Ready to grow
 image: /img/leenas-mushroom-183.jpg
-heading: Now grow mushrooms at your home.
-subheading: Now grow mushrooms at your home.
+heading: How can we help
+subheading: How can we help.
 mainpitch:
-  title: How We Can Help
+  title: You Can Grow Mushrooms
+  description: "Contrary to popular belief, mushroom cultivation is rather effortless; Mushroom farming only takes up a smaller area, it’s highly profitable and if done in the right way, needs minimal maintenance for year-round yield."
-  description: "Our story success is scattered with challenges that we had to face
-    throughout the journey; each challenge was a new opportunity which made us better and stronger.
+description: Our story success is scattered with challenges that we had to face throughout the journey; each challenge was a new opportunity which made us better and stronger.
 Unlike other mushroom consultants, we are the only high-tech mushroom farm consultants who have seen the complete life cycle of mushroom business.
-We have set up our own high-tech farm, we have our own spawn lab, and we cultivate and market our mushrooms and that gives us the expertise we claim. "
+We have set up our own high-tech farm, we have our own spawn lab, and we cultivate and market our mushrooms and that gives us the expertise we claim.
+Below you can find some common challenges a mushroom cultivator may have to face .
-description: Kaldi is the ultimate spot for coffee lovers who want to learn about their java’s origin and support the farmers that grew it.
-We take coffee production, roasting and brewing seriously and we’re glad to pass that knowledge to anyone.
 intro:
   blurbs:
     - image: /img/leenas-mushroom-197.jpg